Snapshot

 Most Small & Medium businesses in our experience initiate their VR implementation by buying 1-2 headsets for their design teams.
 This helps them to test out the workflows for their business before rolling out the technology across all projects/teams.
 Are you planning to do this at a small scale first & then scale up?
 Or are you planning an Enterprise-level deployment that will need to manage the software deployment and user management for multiple users?
 This is an important question to consider as:

-• Hardware costs can be different for enterprise features.
-For example, the Meta Quest family of headsets will have three different options by the end of 2023 ranging from $299 USD to $999 USD with different performance, resolution, and hardware specifications.
+Hardware costs can be different for enterprise features.
+For example, the Meta Quest headsets have three different options from $199 USD to $999 USD with different performance, resolution, and hardware specifications.

-• Software pricing typically scales with a higher number of users using the platform
+Software pricing typically scales with a higher number of users using the platform, check out Sentio VR pricing suitable according to your headsets and editors

-• There is a separate cost associated with device management platforms like ArborXR & ManageXR.
+There is a separate cost associated with device management platforms like ArborXR & ManageXR.
+We have a detailed guide about MDM solutions that will help you make an informed decision according to your company's needs.

 2. Wired or wireless: Do you want to have a wireless VR system or a tethered one?